 8 Irish Desserts For A Touch Of Sweetness

-If you are a fan of sweet treats, then surely you will be satisfied with these 8 delicate Irish dessert recipes.
+If you are a fan of sweet treats, you will surely be satisfied with these delicate desserts from Irish cuisine.
 Check them out!

 15. Bread Pudding

-What can be done with cubed bread?
-Well, Irish people used it to make a tasty dessert, that is bread pudding.
-It is said to come from Europe but the exact place and time are still a mystery.
-Some posit that it was created between the 11th and 12th centuries.
+What can you do with cubed bread?
+Irish people used it to make a tasty dessert: bread pudding.
+Some say it comes from Europe, but the exact place and time are still a mystery.
+Others protest that it was created between the 11th and 12th centuries.

-People make Bread Pudding like making a sweet casserole.
+People make bread pudding the same way as make a sweet casserole.
 They coat the cubed bread in the sauce made from milk, egg, sugar, and vanilla and bake it until a creamy texture is formed.
 Sounds exciting, doesn’t it?

 It is hard to find such a delicate dessert in America.
 You should definitely give it a try.